Mammoth Mountain: Volcanic gas discharge

 The tree-kills originally were attributed to a severe drought that affected California in the late 1980s and early 1990s.
 Another idea was that the kills were the result of a pathogen or other biological infestation.
 However, neither idea explained why all trees in the affected areas were killed regardless of age or health.
 Then, in March 1990, a U.S. Forest Service ranger became ill with suffocation symptoms after being in a snow-covered cabin near Horseshoe Lake.
+Unusual rates were not identified until 1994, but through analysis of 14C quantity in tree rings, it was later inferred to have begun in 1990.